Florida Probate Lawyers

 Estate, Trust, Probate and Guardianship Litigation

 The Law Offices of Adrian Philip Thomas, P.A. is an eight-attorney boutique law firm concentrating its practice in estate, trust, probate and guardianship litigation, which includes Florida inheritance disputes.

 After many years and hundreds of cases, the attorneys at Adrian Philip Thomas, P.A. have learned that the facts are always the same in a general sense, but have infinite variety as to the particulars.
 There is always an elderly person, usually alone, and a predatory relative, friend, or caretaker who takes advantage of the loneliness, dependency and infirmity of old age.
 The large elderly and affluent population in Florida has created a hotbed for abuse and subsequent litigation.
 The attorneys at Adrian Philip Thomas, P.A. understand that while clients are best served by first attempting to negotiate an honest, fair and prompt resolution to a dispute, it often becomes necessary for an estate attorney to litigate in order to preserve and protect a family member’s personal rights and assets or a client’s inheritance.

 Founding partner Adrian Thomas is “AV” rated by Martindale Hubbell, 10-Superb rated by Avvo and was voted among Florida’s Legal Elite by Florida Trend magazine in 2008, 2009, 2010 and 2011.
-Mr. Thomas has also been recognized by Forbes Florida Legal (2012) and has been a Top-Rated Trust & Estates Lawyer in The American Lawyer and one of South Florida’s Top-Rated Lawyers since 2012.
+Mr. Thomas has also been recognized by Forbes Florida Legal (2012) and has been a Top-Rated Trust & Estates Lawyer in The American Lawyer and one of South Florida’s Top-Rated Lawyers every year since 2012.
 Mr. Thomas has a Master of Laws in estate planning from the University of Miami and has been a frequent speaker at continuing legal education seminars.